 In her first season as an assistant coach at Old Dominion, Swensen helped ODU to their first Big East regular season title.
 During the 2013 season ODU won 12 straight games (longest since 2011) on route to an NCAA at-large berth and fourth straight NCAA appearance.
+During her second season as an assistant coach with Old Dominion, Swensen helped ODU post an 11-8 record that concluded in the semi-final round of the BIG EAST Tournament.

 The Grantville, Pa. native has over 10 years of international playing experience.
 After excelling as members of the U-20, U-21 and U-23 squads, Swensen played for the United States National Team from 2003-2012.
 She was a member of the 2008 and 2012 Olympic teams and has been named All-World Goalie.
 She started five games for the U.S., going 4-1, at the Pan American Cup in 2004.
 In 2006, she was named World Cup Goalkeeper of the Tournament as she collected three shutouts in World Cup play (Japan, Korea and Germany) to help the U.S. to a sixth place finish.
 In 2007, Swensen was named to the Pan American Elite Team.